-The process requires close coordination between investigators and grants administrators.
-Work with your institutions central grants office early to learn how your institution is managing the submission process.
+The CORE Grants application process requires close coordination between investigators and grants administrators.
+Work with your institution's central grants office early to learn how your institution is managing the submission process.

 All Principal Investigators must have a proposalCENTRAL account.
-If you institution is not already listed in the proposalCENTRAL system, you will need to work with your grants administrator to get your institution registered in order for you to link to it.
+If your institution is not already listed in the proposalCENTRAL system, you will need to work with your grants administrator to get your institution registered.

 Your proposalCENTRAL account will stay with you throughout your career.
 The same account can be affiliated with multiple institutions.
 You are responsible for maintaining your account information.

-IMPORTANT: All electronic applications must be in response to a funding opportunity announcement (FOA).
-Application packages are specific to individual FOAs.
-Always be sure to read the grant FOA document in full and refer to it often to ensure you are meeting all of the requirements of the funding organization.
+All applications must be in response to an FOA and application packages are specific to individual FOAs.
+Always be sure to read the grant mechanism FOA in full and refer to it often to ensure you are meeting all of the requirements of the funding society.

 Other Helpful Sites

 Refer to the PHS Policy on the Humane Care and Use of Laboratory Animals.

 Planning to use human subjects in your research?

 Read the Belmont Report, a summary of the ethical principles to be used in research with human subjects, developed by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.